Independence, Oregon: Gateway to the Mid-Willamette Valley Sky

 Faust Airport - Or77

-What is the nearest airport to Independence, Oregon?
+What is the primary airport located directly in Independence, Oregon?